ImperialCollegeLondon/pnextract/README.md

 This executable should be used for research purposes only.

 The source code will be placed on public domain
-(I am just being extra catuous right now).
+(I am just being extra catuous for now).

 The code and executables are provided as is, without any kind of warranty;
 use at your own risk.